Tax Reform Solutions for Commercial Building Owners

-With tax season already right around the corner, it’s time to start reviewing the processes and what your business should expect from the 2019 tax season.
-Since last year, the most sweeping federal tax law seen in decades took effect — and many commercial real estate investors and owners were poised to profit from such a move.
+With tax season already right upon us, it’s time to start reviewing the processes and what your business should expect if you are extending for 2018 and looking ahead to the 2019 tax season.
+In 2017, the most sweeping federal tax law seen in decades took effect — and many commercial real estate investors and owners were poised to profit from such a move.
 Although not all real estate holdings advanced (or were even directly affected) by tax reform, analysts agreed that the structure of many of the tax relief provisions recently signed into law provided tangible benefits to commercial property owners.

 One year later, the same principles still hold true.
 And at Valbridge Property Advisors, we’re here to explain how your commercial property, this year, could benefit greatly from cost segregation.

 What is Cost Segregation in Commercial Real Estate?